How to Prepare for My Tattoo

 10. Please do not plan anything for the evening/after the session and plan your route back home considering we might finish late and you would need alternative means of transport – so that the artist does not have to rush the work as after all, hurrying with the work can affect the quality of the tattoo.

-11. It’s best not to party the night before because alcohol can increase bleeding for up to 24 hours.
+11. Don’t go on a pre-tattoo bender.
+It’s best not to party the night before because alcohol can increase bleeding for up to 24 hours.
 Blood also dilutes our pigments, affecting both the appearance of your tattoo as well as the healing process.
 Remember to stay calm and cool, you’re in good hands.

 12. Please read the aftercare instructions available via our website prior to attending the session.